50% Rule: History

-However, in April 2017, before the results of the consultation were published, Theresa May called a snap General Election, with Nick Timothy as a senior advisor for her campaign.
+However, in April 2017, before the results of the consultation were published, Theresa May called a snap general election, with Nick Timothy as a senior advisor for her campaign.
 Their Conservative manifesto included a pledge to "replace the unfair and ineffective inclusivity rules that prevent the establishment of new Roman Catholic schools."

 When the election resulted in a hung parliament, Nick Timothy resigned, and the future of many of the manifesto policies was thrown into doubt.
 This resulted in speculation as to whether the 50% Rule would be repealed or not, and associated lobbying and campaigning on both sides of the debate.
 Nevertheless, eight months after the consultation report was expected to be published, the Government said it was "still considering how best to progress the policy proposals ... in light of the responses to the consultation."

 In January 2018, a Cabinet reshuffle resulted in the incumbent Education Secretary, Justine Greening, being replaced by Damian Hinds, whose record of supporting the Catholic Education Service's position on the 50% rule fuelled speculation that he planned to implement the Government's manifesto pledge to remove it.
 The following month, he confirmed that was his intention.
 However, in May 2018 it was announced that the 50% cap would remain in place.
 Instead the Government said it would provide financial support for local authorities that want to work with faith groups to create new voluntary aided schools.

+In May 2024, Conservative Education Secretary Gillian Keegan launched a consultation into abolishing the 50% rule.
+However, a General Election was called a few weeks later, and the incoming Labour Government did not include any commitments about the 50% rule in their manifesto.